 To find a contractor that can make your home a smog-fighting hero, click here.

-We must continue to think of more sustainable building practices and ways to lessen our effect on the environment.
-As builders we need to do our best to incorporate materials and products that will contribute to healthy homes and helping the environment.
-That’s why I am a strong advocate for using low VOC paints, testing for mold and testing for radon.
+We must continue to think of more sustainable building practices and ways to lessen our effects on the environment.
+As builders, we need to do our best to incorporate materials and products that will contribute to healthy homes and helping the environment.
+That’s why I am a strong advocate for using low-VOC paints, testing for mould and testing for radon.
 By using products like 3M’s new smog-reducing granules in their shingles, we are certainly taking a step in the right direction.

-If you’re unfamiliar with radon and some of the effects it can cause to your and your family then watch my PSA video below.
+If you’re unfamiliar with radon and some of the effects it can cause on your and your family then watch my PSA video below.